Peruonto: Estonia

 The tale type is known in Estonia as Havi käsul ("By the Pike’s wish").
 Professor Oskar Loorits stated that the ATU 675 tale type is one of the favorite types ("sehr beliebt") in Estonia.

 In an Estonian tale published by Oskar Loorits with the title Der faule Johannes ("The Lazy Johannes"), a peasant family lives near the royal city, and has three sons: the elder two industrious and the youngest, named Joan (Johannes), a bit on the lazy and silly side, who likes to lie by their warm stove.
 One day, he is ordered to fetch water from the well, after they promise to buy him finer clothes.
 So lazy he is, he returns home empty-handed.
 After some prodding from his family, Joan goes back to the well and finds a pike in the water.
 The pike begs to be released, an teaches him a magic command to make his every wish a reality.
 Joan commands the buckets to go home.
 Joan passes by the princess, and commands her to be pregnant.
 The princess gives birth to a son and the king summons all men from the kingdom, so the boy can indicate his father by giving him an apple.
 They summon all men, but the boy does not react.
 After lazy Joan comes, the boy gives him the apple.
 The king then locks his daughter, her son and Joan in a barrel and casts them in the sea.
 By using the command, Joan creates an island for the barrel to wash ashore.
 On the island, there is a splendid city that Joan rules as their king.
-The king visits the island and sees Joan as ther king.
+The king visits the island and sees Joan as the king.
 Joan creates a bridge to connect the island to the king's realm.
 Joan asks the king to stand in the middle of the bridge and commands the bridge to disappear from under the king.
 The king drowns in the sea and Joan becomes king.